 During the past few years, Covid and lockdowns may have contributed to delays getting help from a GP or Counsellor, operations being postponed and physical and mental health worries taking a bit of a backseat.
 Many men who turned 40, or who are over 40 and are eligible for a regular NHS Health Check, may not have received or been invited to one.
 Now that Covid - at least - is impacting less on our everyday life, let's encourage all the boys and men in our lives to contact their GP for a general check-up or an NHS Health Check and to take time to reflect on their physical health and ways their mental health might have been impacted over the past few years, maybe without them even realising it.
 Talking things through with a non-judgemental professional really can often make a difference.

 2. Check in with their own Health and Mental Health

 Men's Health Awareness Week - 12th to 18th June this year - is organised by the Men's Health Forum.
 Why not encourage the men and boys in your life to access their free, quick and easy DIY Man's MOT Test - which covers 5 areas of men's physical and mental health - on their website, along with details of a CANDO challenge aimed at boosting mental health and well-being.

 You can make a difference

-Sometimes, we might be the first to notice changes in the physical or mental health and well-being of our friends, family, loved ones or colleagues.
-Let's all be a best friend to the boys and men in our lives this Men's Health Awareness Week by encouraging them to:
+Sometimes we might be the first to notice changes in the physical or mental health and well-being of our friends, family, loved ones or colleagues.
+Let's all be a best friend to the boys and men in our lives as Men's Health Awareness Week approaches by encouraging them to: